 Mr. Ng has extensive experience in auditing, accounting, financial management and corporate affairs.
 He worked as the chief financial officer and the company secretary of Matsunichi Communication Holdings Limited, now known as Goldin Properties Holdings Limited (stock code: 283), the shares of which are listed on the Main Board of the Stock Exchange from August 2004 to July 2005.
 Mr. Ng was the company secretary of Powerleader Science & Technology Group Limited (stock code: 8236) from July 2007 to April 2010 and the company secretary of Celebrate International Holdings Limited (stock code: 8212) from July 2014 to February 2018, the shares of both companies are listed on the GEM of the Stock Exchange.
 Mr. Ng also acted as the company secretary of Tech Pro Technology Development Limited (stock code: 3823), the shares of which are listed on the Main Board of the Stock Exchange from December 2009 to July 2013.
 He was also an independent non-executive director of Sunrise (China) Technology Group Limited (stock code: 8226), the shares of which are listed on the GEM of the Stock Exchange from June 2014 to May 2015.
-Mr. Ng is currently an independent non-executive director of Media Asia Group Holdings Limited (stock code: 8075) and an independent non-executive director of Kirin Group Holdings Limited, (stock code: 8109), the shares of both companies are listed on the GEM of the Stock Exchange.
-Mr. Ng is also currently an independent non-executive director of China City Infrastructure Group Limited (stock code: 2349), the shares of which are listed on the Main Board of the Stock Exchange.
+Mr. Ng is currently an independent non-executive director of Media Asia Group Holdings Limited (stock code: 8075) and Kirin Group Holdings Limited (stock code: 8109), a non-executive director of My Heart Bodibra Group Limited (stock code: 8297), the shares of which are listed on the GEM of the Stock Exchange.
+Mr. Ng is also currently an independent nonexecutive director of China City Infrastructure Group Limited (stock code: 2349), the shares of which are listed on the Main Board of the Stock Exchange.

-Save as disclosed above, Mr. Ng has not been a director of any listed companies over the past three years.
+Save as disclosed above, Mr. Ng has not been a director of any other listed companies over the past three years.

-Mr. Liu Dansheng (劉旦生), aged 50, is the deputy general manager of the Group and is responsible for internal coordination between different departments of the Group and management of production plant.
+Mr. Liu Dansheng (劉旦生), aged 51, is the deputy general manager of the Group and is responsible for internal coordination between different departments of the Group and management of production plant.
 Mr. Liu graduated from Changzhou Material School (常州物資學校), now known as Changzhou Technical Institute of Tourism and Commerce (常州旅遊商貿高等職業技術學校), the PRC in July 1987, majoring in operation management.
 From March 1987 to March 2010, Mr. Liu worked as a business officer and sales representative in Haimen Chemical and Light Industry Company (海門化工輕工公司).